 We'd have a senior staff meeting which was twenty-five people in the Roosevelt Room every morning at 7:30.
 Then we'd have a meeting in [Chief of Staff Howard] Baker's office that was never on the schedule but which everyone knew about of six people.
 Howard [Baker], [Deputy Chief of Staff Kenneth] Duberstein, [Press Secretary Marlin] Fitzwater, [National Security Assistant Colin] Powell, me, [Assistant to the President for Communications Thomas] Griscom and Dan Crippen. ...It was basically referred to as the "real meeting." ...[The first meeting was about] what was going to happen, what was coming up, sort of broadly defined.
 But it was not a secure meeting because if you talked about anything really interesting it would find its way to the press.
-(Culvahouse interview, pp. 25-26; cf. interview with Baker, p.
-16)
+(Culvahouse interview; cf. interview with Baker)

-Culvahouse also had a daily staff meeting "... at least early on, during the Iran-Contra investigations, and then I would meet with the other staff at least twice a week."
-(Culvahouse interview, p.
-27)
+Culvahouse also had a daily staff meeting "at least early on, during the Iran-Contra investigations, and then I would meet with the other staff at least twice a week" (Culvahouse interview).

-After meeting with the Counsel staff, in Peter Wallison's words, the Counsel "... start[s] to handle the crises of the day, whatever they happened to be.
+After meeting with the Counsel staff, in Peter Wallison's words, the Counsel "would start to handle the crises of the day, whatever they happened to be.
 Mostly that's what you did.
-William French Smith was once asked what it was like to be Attorney General and he said it's one damn thing after another.
-And that's basically what it's like to be White House counsel; it's one damn thing after another."
-(Wallison interview, p.
-31)
+William French Smith was once asked what it was like to be Attorney General and he said, "It's one damn thing after another."
+And that's basically what it's like to be White House Counsel: "It's one damn thing after another" (Wallison interview, p.
+23).